-During the grant performance period, the Border Enforcement (BE) troopers and other officers working a BE strike force type emphasis will focus their activities on conducting CMV safety inspections of motor carrier and passenger carrier companies engaged in international commerce.
-In addition, the BE troopers and other troopers working a BE strike force type activity will focus on stopping motor carrier and passenger carrier companies whose drivers are operating in an unsafe manor.
+During the grant performance period, officers working a BE strike force type emphasis will focus their activities on conducting CMV safety inspections of motor carrier and passenger carrier companies engaged in international commerce.
+In addition, the officers working a BE strike force type activity will focus on stopping motor carrier and passenger carrier companies whose drivers are operating in an unsafe manor.
 All officers involved in BE activity will verify the status of the drivers commercial driver's license (CDL), the carriers current operating authority, out of service status (OOS) and financial responsibility.
 In addition, our officers will ensure all commercial vehicles and passenger carriers operating in international commerce within Washington State are in compliance with commercial vehicles safety standards and regulations and commercial drivers are operating safely on all roadways.